Apple litigation: Apple and AT&T Mobility antitrust class action

 In October 2007 (four months after the iPhone was introduced), Paul Holman and Lucy Rivello filed a class action lawsuit (numbered C07-05152) in the Northern District of California.
 The lawsuit referenced Apple's SIM lock on the iPhone and Apple's (at the time) complete ban on third-party apps, and alleged that the 1.1.1 software update was "expressly designed" to disable unapproved SIM cards and apps.
-The lawsuit said that this was an unfair, unlawful, and fraudulent business practice (see False advertising) under California's Unfair Competition Law; that the combination of AT&T Mobility and Apple was to reduce competition and cause a monopoly in violation of California's antitrust law and the Sherman Antitrust Act; and that this disabling was a violation of the Consumer Fraud and Abuse Act.
+The lawsuit said that this was an unfair, unlawful, and fraudulent business practice (see False advertising) under California's Unfair Competition Law; that the combination of AT&T Mobility and Apple was to reduce competition and cause a monopoly in violation of California's antitrust law and the Sherman Antitrust Act; and that this disabling was a violation of the Computer Fraud and Abuse Act.

 Shortly after this initial filing, other lawsuits were filed, and these were consolidated with the original Holman suit, bringing in additional plaintiffs and complaints: Timothy Smith, et al., v.
 Apple, Inc. et al., No. C 07-05662 RMW, adding complaints related to ringtones, and Kliegerman v.
 Apple, Inc., No. C 08-948, bringing in allegations under the federal Magnuson–Moss Warranty Act.
-The combined case title was changed to "In Re Apple & AT&TM Anti-Trust Litigation."
+The combined case title was changed to In Re Apple & AT&TM Anti-Trust Litigation.
 The court appointed lead counsel from the various plaintiffs' lawyers, and several versions of a combined complaint were filed.

 In October 2008, the court denied the defendants' motions to dismiss the case on the federal claims and granted their motions to dismiss the state unfair trade practice claims except in California, New York, and Washington, but gave the plaintiffs leave to amend those claims.
 In December 2011, the district court granted Apple and AT&T's motions to compel arbitration, following the Supreme Court decision in AT&T Mobility v.
 Concepcion, and decertified the class; in April 2012 the Ninth Circuit denied plaintiffs permission to appeal.